ibm-cloud-docs/track-spend-with-cloudability/deploy.md

 ## Next Steps
 {: #deploy-next-steps}

 Congratulations your {{site.data.keyword.cloud_notm}} account should now be added to Cloudability.
 Your billing data from your account should appear in Cloudability within 24 hours.
-You can also [request that historical data for the past year be added to your bucket](/docs/account?topic=account-exporting-your-usage&interface=ui#access-historical-data).
+You can also request that up to a year of [historical data be added to your bucket](/docs/account?topic=account-exporting-your-usage&interface=ui#access-historical-data).
 If you experience any issues during the validation stage, consult the [getting help and support guide](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-help-and-support).